 Two years ago, I read a news article that touched me deeply.
 I think it symbolizes the idea that the Lord will be with us in our trials.
 Even if those trials are of our own making, when we turn to Him for help, He will be there with “outstretched arms”.

 The story was about a retired Green Beret, named Joe Serna.
 After returning home he struggled from the memory of some very traumatic experiences.
-One of his most difficult experiences when he and his fellow soldiers were trapped overnight inside an overturned vehicle that was submerged in water.
-They had driven along the bank of a river, and the bank caved in and they turned upside down and were trapped.
+One of his most difficult experiences was when he and his fellow soldiers were trapped overnight inside an overturned vehicle that was submerged in water.
 Everyone in that vehicle died, except for Joe.
 Can you imagine what that night must have been like for him?
 Haunted by his memories he turned to alcohol.
 After coming home from his military service, he was guilty of driving under the influence and of breaking his probation.
 Finally, he found himself before a judge in a North Carolina courtroom.
-The judge, Lou Olivera had also served in the military and also had great empathy and understood the trauma of having served in combat.
+The judge, Lou Olivera had also served in the military.
+He had great empathy and understood the trauma of having served in combat.
 But he also knew that he had to hold Joe accountable for breaking the law.

 Not only do our covenants bind us to the Lord, they also give us access to His power.
-Will you look at another verse of scripture with me?
-It is in section 84 of the Doctrine and Covenants, verses 19 – 20?
+Will you look next at section 84 of the Doctrine and Covenants, verses 19 – 20?

 “And this greater priesthood administereth the gospel and holdeth the key of the mysteries of the kingdom, even the key of the knowledge of God.
 Therefore, in the ordinances thereof, the power of godliness is manifest.”
 Those two words, ordinances and power, are significant.
 Through ordinances, God’s power is manifest.